supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

 # Exercise 3: Managing AKS on Azure Stack HCI

-  In this exercise you will be creating an AKS on Azure Stack HCI.
+In this exercise, you'll be focusing on managing Azure Kubernetes Service (AKS) on Azure Stack HCI, which involves creating a logical network specifically tailored for AKS on Azure Stack HCI.
+It also covers setting up an Azure Active Directory (AAD) tenant group for authentication purposes.
+The process involves deploying AKS on Azure Stack HCI via the Azure Portal and establishing the necessary connections to access the AKS deployment.
+This hands-on lab demonstrates the setup and configuration steps required for deploying and managing AKS in an Azure Stack HCI environment.

 ### Task 1: Create a Logical Network for Azure Stack HCI for AKS